-A vSphere vApp allows packaging of multiple interoperating virtual machines and software applications that you can manage as a unit and distribute in OVF format.
+With vSphere vApp, you can package multiple interoperating virtual machines and software applications into a single unit that you can manage and distribute in OVF format.

-A vApp can contain one or more virtual machines, but any operation carried out on the vApp, such as clone or power off, affects all virtual machines in the vApp container,
+A vApp can contain one or more virtual machines.
+Any operation carried out with the vApp, such as clone or power off, affects all virtual machines in the vApp container.

-From the vSphere Web Client and the vSphere Client, you can access the vApp summary page with the current status of the vApp, and you can manage the vApp.
+In the vSphere Web Client and the vSphere Client, you can navigate to the vApp Summary tab, where you can view the current status of the vApp, and you can manage the vApp.

-vApp metadata for virtual machines within a vApp do not follow the snapshots semantics for virtual machine configuration. vApp properties that are deleted, modified, or defined after a snapshot is taken remain intact (deleted, modified, or defined) after the virtual machine reverts to that snapshot or any prior snapshots.
+vApp metadata for the virtual machines within the vApp does not follow the snapshot semantics for virtual machine configuration.
+The vApp properties that you delete, modify, or define after you take a snapshot of a virtual machine remain respectively deleted, modified, or defined, if the virtual machine reverts to that snapshot or any prior snapshots.